 - Ferry to Anguilla from St. Martin French Side

 - Flights to Anguilla (AXA)

-St. Martin to Anguilla
+How to get from St. Martin to Anguilla

 When traveling to Anguilla you can arrive via ferry from St Maarten or fly into Anguilla.
 Most tourists opt for the Anguilla ferry as it is super easy and flights to St Maarten are cheaper than Anguilla.
 Even with the damage from the hurricane last year the service between the islands is still running.